pvs9/insider-test-task/README.md

 # insider-test-task

+**UPD: It was quite hard to determine teams for fixtures, because all websites listed in the task are banning requests from Russia thats why I used last teams list of Premier League.
+As I am not a big football fan, it is hard for me to determine if its correct enough**

+**UPD: Folder with datasets and model has been excluded from github due to incorrect .gitignore setting, fixed it wis last commit**

 This is a test-task with football league results prediction

 I made almost everything extendable that is why we have a lot of interfaces which allow us to swap dependencies (Predictors, for example)